williaml4292/sep-10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* "Image if you returned home one day only to find out that all of your money vanished and all that's left in your bank account are a bunch of toys."
+* "Image if you returned home one day only to find out that all of your money vanished and all that's left of your bank account are a bunch of toys.
+I made a website that could help you with this issue."

 ## Product
 * Responsiveness.